kagiko/vaultwarden-wiki/Proxy-examples.md

-In this document, `<SERVER>` refers to the IP or domain where you access vaultwarden.
-If both the reverse proxy and vaultwarden are running on the same system, simply use `localhost`.
+In this document, `<SERVER>` refers to the IP or domain where you access Vaultwarden.
+If both the reverse proxy and Vaultwarden are running on the same system, simply use `localhost`.

-By default, vaultwarden listens on port 80 for web (REST API) traffic and on port 3012 for WebSocket traffic (if [[WebSocket notifications|Enabling-WebSocket-notifications]] are enabled).
+By default, Vaultwarden listens on port 80 for web (REST API) traffic and [[WebSocket traffic|Enabling-WebSocket-notifications]].
 The reverse proxy should be configured to terminate SSL/TLS connections (preferably on port 443, the standard port for HTTPS).
-The reverse proxy then passes incoming client requests to vaultwarden on port 80 or 3012 as appropriate, and upon receiving a response from vaultwarden, passes that response back to the client.
+The reverse proxy then passes incoming client requests to Vaultwarden on port 80 or the port on which you configured Vaultwarden to listen on, and upon receiving a response from Vaultwarden, passes that response back to the client.

-Note that when you put vaultwarden behind a reverse proxy, the connections between the reverse proxy and vaultwarden are typically assumed to be going through a secure private network, and thus do not need to be encrypted.
-The examples below assume you are running in this configuration, in which case you should not enable the HTTPS functionality built into vaultwarden (i.e., you should not set the `ROCKET_TLS` environment variable).
-If you do, connections will fail since the reverse proxy is using HTTP to connect to vaultwarden, but you're configuring vaultwarden to expect HTTPS.
+Note that when you put Vaultwarden behind a reverse proxy, the connections between the reverse proxy and Vaultwarden are typically assumed to be going through a secure private network, and thus do not need to be encrypted.
+The examples below assume you are running in this configuration, in which case you should not enable the HTTPS functionality built into Vaultwarden (i.e., you should not set the `ROCKET_TLS` environment variable).
+If you do, connections will fail since the reverse proxy is using HTTP to connect to Vaultwarden, but you're configuring Vaultwarden to expect HTTPS.

-It's common to use [Docker Compose](https://docs.docker.com/compose/) to link containerized services together (e.g., vaultwarden and a reverse proxy).
+It's common to use [Docker Compose](https://docs.docker.com/compose/) to link containerized services together (e.g., Vaultwarden and a reverse proxy).
 See [[Using Docker Compose|Using-Docker-Compose]] for an example of this.

 Secure TLS protocol and cipher configurations for webservers can be generated using Mozilla's [SSL Configuration Generator](https://ssl-config.mozilla.org/).
 All supported browsers and the Mobile apps are known to work with the "Modern" configuration.